chettrick/stm32cubef4/Projects/STM32469I-Discovery/Examples/PWR/PWR_STANDBY/readme.txt

   @endverbatim

 @par Example Description

-This example shows how to enter the system in STANDBY mode and wake-up from this mode using external RESET or WKUP pin.
+This example shows how to enter the system to STANDBY mode and wake-up from this mode using external RESET or WKUP pin.

 In the associated software, the system clock is set to 180 MHz, an EXTI line